vs1211/vs1211/README.md

 Hi!
-I'm Vaishali Sharma, a passionate data analyst with experience in transforming raw data into meaningful insights.
+I'm Vaishali Sharma, a passionate analyst with experience in transforming raw data into meaningful insights.

 Welcome to my GitHub!
 I am passionate about transforming complex data into insightful, actionable solutions.
 With a background in data analytics, business intelligence, and cloud technologies, I specialize in creating impactful dashboards, optimizing ETL processes, and driving data-driven decision-making.
 As I continue to enhance my expertise in tools like Power BI, SQL, and Python.